Azure/portaldocs/portal-sdk/generated/design-patterns-resource-manage.md

 * Build your resource menu and overview page using the declarative framework
 * Ensure you have efficient APIs to get data for your overview page
 * Do leverage a status bar for resource level or page level messaging (error, warning, info, upsell)
+* Use empty page design if blade has no instance to show, refer to [notification design pattern](design-patterns-page-notifications.md) for more details

 <a name="don-t"></a>